MicrosoftDocs/architecture-center/docs/industries/finance/risk-grid-banking-solution-guide-content.md

 ### Batch Diagnostic Logging

 There is an alternative to using the controller and compute node applications to emit instrumentation data.
-[Batch Diagnostics Logging](/azure/batch/batch-diagnostics?WT.mc_id=gridbanksg-docs-dastarr) can capture a lot of the run data.
+[Batch diagnostics logging](/azure/batch/batch-diagnostics?WT.mc_id=gridbanksg-docs-dastarr) can capture a lot of the run data.
 Batch Diagnostic Logging is not enabled by default and must be enabled for the Batch account.

-Batch Diagnostic Logging provides a significant amount of data aiding in trouble shooting and optimizing Batch runs.
+Batch diagnostic logging provides a significant amount of data aiding in trouble shooting and optimizing Batch runs.
 Start and end times for job and tasks, core count, total node count and many other metrics.

-Batch Logging requires a storage destination for the logs emitted, storing events produced by the Batch run such as pool creation, job execution, task execution, etc. In addition to storing diagnostic log events in an Azure Storage account, Batch Service Log events can be streamed to an [Azure Event Hub](/azure/event-hubs/event-hubs-what-is-event-hubs?WT.mc_id=gridbanksg-docs-dastarr), and sent to [Azure Log Analytics](/azure/log-analytics/log-analytics-overview?WT.mc_id=gridbanksg-docs-dastarr).
+Batch logging requires a storage destination for the logs emitted, storing events produced by the Batch run such as pool creation, job execution, task execution, etc. In addition to storing diagnostic log events in an Azure Storage account, Batch Service Log events can be streamed to an [Azure Event Hub](/azure/event-hubs/event-hubs-what-is-event-hubs?WT.mc_id=gridbanksg-docs-dastarr), and sent to [Azure Log Analytics](/azure/log-analytics/log-analytics-overview?WT.mc_id=gridbanksg-docs-dastarr).

 Using these data, core computing and head node applications may be optimized.
 This can lower costs due to things like faster deprovisioning worker VMs when they are no longer needed, rather than waiting for the end of the Batch run to complete.